joseph-flinn/site/frontend/posts/plg-product-triad.md

 ### Desgin

-Design owns and is responsible for designing the solution to a defined problem that Product deemes the highest value to end users.
+Design owns and is responsible for designing the solution to a defined problem that Product deems the highest value to end users.
 Solutions and alternatives are developed and user feedback is gathered to validate the solution.
 The size and scope of these problems could vary greatly; from a small change in the corner of a settings page to a complete user experience overhaul.
 If the